NOTE: Food Waste Weekend will be on Sept 8-10 2017. Please sign up to receive information on the next Food Waste Weekend.

 Thank you for participating in Food Waste Weekend!

-In order to keep the Food Waste Weekend momentum going, we’ve compiled some actions we can all take to learn about and reduce food waste.
-We believe these ‘Calls to Action’ are easy enough for extremely busy Americans to integrate into our hectic lives.
+n order to keep the Food Waste Weekend momentum going, we’ve compiled some actions for you to share as part of your sermon.
+These ‘Calls to Action’ are easy enough for your busy congregants to integrate into their lives.
 We will continue to add more to this list, so watch this space for more ideas!

-We encourage you and your congregants to choose from one to three and make a commitment for one month, and see what a difference it makes!
+We encourage you and your congregants to choose from a few and make a commitment for one month, and see what a difference it makes!
 Each of these actions can have a huge impact, especially when shared with friends, family, and the community.
 For more information, please go to FoodWasteWeekend.org

 First, though, we have a few Clergy-only ‘Calls to Action’.
 We would appreciate if you picked one of these, but of course encourage you to choose all three!